"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Details with Side Effects

 In case of an overdose, patients should contact a physician, poison control center, or emergency room.
 There is neither a pharmacologic basis nor data suggesting an increased toxicity of the combination compared to individual components.

-In case of overdosage, discontinue medication, treat symptomatically and institute supportive measures as required.
+In case of amoxicillin overdosage, discontinue medication, treat symptomatically and institute supportive measures as needed.
 If the overdosage is very recent and there is no contraindication, an attempt at emesis or other means of removal of drug from the stomach may be performed.
-A prospective study of 51 pediatric patients at a poison-control center suggested that overdosages of less than 250 mg per kg of amoxicillin are not associated with significant clinical symptoms and do not require gastric emptying.2
+A prospective study of 51 pediatric patients at a poison-control center suggested that overdosages of less than 250 mg/kg of amoxicillin are not associated with significant clinical symptoms and do not require gastric emptying.2

 Crystalluria, in some cases leading to renal failure, has also been reported after amoxicillin overdosage in adult and pediatric patients.
 In case of overdosage, adequate fluid intake and diuresis should be maintained to reduce the risk of amoxicillin crystalluria.
 Renal impairment appears to be reversible with cessation of drug administration.
 High blood levels may occur more readily in patients with impaired renal function because of decreased renal clearance of amoxicillin.
 Amoxicillin can be removed from circulation by hemodialysis.